Kalan-Lab/codoff/CONTRIBUTING.md

 If you have questions about contributing or need help with the codebase:

 1. Check the existing issues on GitHub
-2. Review the test files for examples of how functionality is used
+2. Review the README.md and wiki for examples of how functionality is used
 3. Open a new issue with specific questions

 ## License